MichaelLeeman/Steam_Achievements_Tracker/README.md

 ```

 ## Running The Program
-The program starts by asking for your Steam username and password.
+The program will start by asking for your Steam username and password.
 After entering these credentials into the terminal, you need to enter the security code that is sent to your email by Steam.

 Once you have successfully entered the security code, the program will start scraping data from your Steam profile.
 You should see the achievements stats of each of your Steam game being printed to the terminal.
 At the very end of the program, stats such as the Total Number of Achievements are printed and your data is saved to a SQLite database.